ldynia/archcolider/2.SolutionBackground/SystemAppoach.md

 Monitoring is essential, but hardware\network metrics do not provide information about actual system availability.

+During Quality Atttibute Workshop those scenarios will be identified and listed in correspondent document.
+Critical path scenarious can be started by supervisor system and check correctness of a result and a time required for processing.
+Time measurement will show trends if there is a time to think about scaling in the appropriate from (up or out).

 ### Independent data storage for reporting